WildStacks/xmregcore/README.md

 // we can join individual identifiers as shown below, since to estimate
 // spendings we need to identify possible inputs with their amount values,
-// as well as outputs corresponding to the change returned to Monero
+// as well as outputs corresponding to the change returned to WildStacks
 // donation address
 auto identifier = make_identifier(*tx,
       make_unique<xmreg::Output>(account.get()),